 Back to school time

-Whatever’s stressing you about school, we can help.
+You might also be worried about problems at home.
+Whatever’s worrying you about school, we can help.

 School work and exam stress